b0494b0494/job-scheduler-app/README.md

 ## Observability (OpenTelemetry & Phoenix)

-This project integrates OpenTelemetry for distributed tracing and metrics, with data visualized using Arize AI Phoenix.
-The LLM Service is instrumented to provide insights into LLM calls.
+This project integrates OpenTelemetry for distributed tracing, metrics, and logs, with data visualized using Arize AI Phoenix.
+The LLM Service is instrumented to provide detailed insights into LLM calls, including prompts and responses visible in the 'input' and 'output' columns of Phoenix.

 - **Phoenix UI**: [http://localhost:6006](http://localhost:6006)